Last updated December , 2023.

 The neck version is 3/8″ (9 mm.) in height and the bridge version is 1/2” (13 mm.) for both guitar and bass.
 Each pickup is seated on a black soft plastic base.
 This material acts as an efficient transition piece between the flat underside of the pickup and the instrument’s contoured body.

 A set of Coronado Guitar pickups with black T-shaped inserts.
-This pickup’s adjustable poles are individual pin-shaped magnets, each with a bonded threaded sleeve which extends below the visible pickup into the guitar’s cavity below.
+This pickup’s adjustable poles are individual pin-shaped magnets, each with a bonded threaded sleeve which extends into the guitar’s cavity below.
 This particular version requires an opening in the guitar’s top to accommodate the coil former and pole-pieces.

 A set of all-chrome Coronado Guitar pickups.
 These pickups’ poles are slotted setscrews.
-These pickups do not require a recess in the instrument.
+These all-chrome guitar pickups do not require a recess in the instrument.

 A set of Black Tee Coronado Bass pickups.

 Bridge and neck versions of Fender’s Coronado Bass pickups.
-Unlike the ‘Black Tee’ Guitar versions, these pickups did not extend into the bodywork as they are a variation on the basic bar pickup.
+Unlike the ‘Black Tee’ Guitar versions, these pickups did not extend into the bodywork as they are a variation on the company’s rubber magnet type bar pickup.
 The metal enclosure is the same size as for the guitar Black Tee inserts.

 The underside of the Bass pickup reveals it to be one of the bases for a bar pickup, with the two rivet holes in the centre and the coil’s ‘Ground’ connection on the right. (photos copyright Ric’s Vintage guitars)